Skip to main content

 • July 31, 2020

-"I have been on Olanzapine for 12 months.
-Originally prescribed due to Psychosis, brought on by acute stress.
-I thought I was psychic, getting messages from TV, Radio, rapid thoughts.
-The past year has been very difficult, I fell into a deep depression, I began using alcohol daily.
-The depression has eased but I am left with crippling anxiety and depersonalisation.
-If you have the option of avoiding this drug please do.
-It takes ages to come off it and lots of people struggle to sleep without it."
+"I have been on olanzapine for 12 months.
+Originally prescribed due to psychosis, brought on by acute stress.
+I thought I was psychic, getting messages from TV, radio, rapid thoughts.
+The past year has been very difficult, I fell into a deep depression, and I began using alcohol daily.
+The depression has eased, but I am left with crippling anxiety and depersonalization.
+If you have the option of avoiding this drug, please do.
+It takes ages to come off it, and lots of people struggle to sleep without it."

 2 / 10